-8 The Courses
+9 The Courses

-- 8.1 The courses to be sailed, including the order in which the marks are to be passed and the side on which each mark is to be left, are as set out in the Special Course Card in Annex C. The number of beats to be sailed will be displayed on a board on the race committee signal vessel from no later than the warning signal until at least the starting signal for each start. - 8.2 No later than the warning signal, the race committee signal vessel may display the approximate compass bearing of the first leg. - 8.3 When one of two gate marks is missing the remaining mark shall be left to port.
+- 9.1 The courses to be sailed, including the order in which the marks are to be passed and the side on which each mark is to be left, are as set out in Annex C to these SIs for the 5.3 class and in Course Card 'B' of the ITCA Course Cards rev 1 for the 4.2 class.
+The number of beats to be sailed will be displayed on a board on the race committee signal vessel from no later than the warning signal until at least the starting signal for each start. - 9.2 No later than the warning signal, the race committee signal vessel may display the approximate compass bearing of the first leg. - 9.3 When one of two gate marks is missing the remaining mark shall be left to port.

-9 Marks
+10 Marks

-- 9.1 The starting marks will be either two committee vessels each displaying an orange flag, or a committee vessel displaying an orange flag and a dan buoy with an orange flag. - 9.2 The finishing marks will be either two committee vessels each displaying a blue flag, or a committee vessel displaying a blue flag and a dan buoy with a blue flag. - 9.3 For the 5.3 and 6.4 classes, all other marks will be orange inflatable pillar buoys.
-Mark 2 may have a sponsors' banner; mark 5 may have a blue band. - 9.4 For the 4.2 class, marks 1a and 2a will be yellow inflatable pillar buoys.
-All other marks will be the same as for the 5.3 and 6.4 classes.
+- 10.1 The starting marks will be either two committee vessels each displaying an orange flag, or a committee vessel displaying an orange flag and a dan buoy with an orange flag. - 10.2 The finishing marks will be either two committee vessels each displaying a blue flag, or a committee vessel displaying a blue flag and a dan buoy with a blue flag. - 10.3 For the 5.3 class, all other marks will be orange inflatable pillar buoys.
+Mark 2 may have a sponsors' banner; mark 5 may have a blue band.
+Change marks will be yellow inflatable pillar buoys. - 10.4 For the 4.2 class, marks 1 and 2 will be dark orange inflatable pillar buoys with all other marks being dark orange inflatable dumpy buoys.